zenmonkeykstop/qubes-doc.rtd/user/how-to-guides/how-to-copy-from-dom0.rst

 5. Paste normally within that qube (e.g., by pressing Shift+V).

-Alternatively, you can put your text in a file, then `copy it as a file <#copying-files-from-dom0>`__.
+Alternatively, you can put your text in a file, then :ref:`copy it as a file <user/how-to-guides/how-to-copy-from-dom0:copying files from dom0>`.
 Or, you can write the data you wish to copy into ``/var/run/qubes/qubes-clipboard.bin``, then ``echo -n dom0 > /var/run/qubes/qubes-clipboard.bin.source``.
 Then use Ctrl+Shift+V to paste the data to the target qube.